Nabla symbol: History

 is very important.
 Physical mathematics is very largely the mathematics of ∇.
 The name Nabla seems, therefore, ludicrously inefficient.

 Heaviside and Josiah Willard Gibbs (independently) are credited with the development of the version of vector calculus most popular today.

 The influential 1901 text Vector Analysis, written by Edwin Bidwell Wilson and based on the lectures of Gibbs, advocates the name "del":This symbolic operator ∇ was introduced by Sir W. R. Hamilton and is now in universal employment.
 There seems, however, to be no universally recognized name for it, although owing to the frequent occurrence of the symbol some name is a practical necessity.
 It has been found by experience that the monosyllable del is so short and easy to pronounce that even in complicated formulae in which ∇ occurs a number of times, no inconvenience to the speaker or listener arises from the repetition. ∇V is read simply as "del V".

 This book is responsible for the form in which the mathematics of the operator in question is now usually expressed—most notably in undergraduate physics, and especially electrodynamics, textbooks.

 Modern uses

-The 'nabla' is used in vector calculus as part of the names of three distinct differential operators: the gradient (∇), the divergence (∇⋅), and the curl (∇×).
+The nabla is used in vector calculus as part of three distinct differential operators: the gradient (∇), the divergence (∇⋅), and the curl (∇×).
 The last of these uses the cross product and thus makes sense only in three dimensions; the first two are fully general.
 They were all originally studied in the context of the classical theory of electromagnetism, and contemporary university physics curricula typically treat the material using approximately the concepts and notation found in Gibbs and Wilson's Vector Analysis.

 The symbol is also used in differential geometry to denote a connection.

 A symbol of the same form, though presumably not genealogically related, appears in other areas, e.g.: